interaction-dynamics/learn-plateform/src/app/docs/code-craftsmanship/tests/page.md

 - [Jest](https://jestjs.io/)
 - [Sonarcloud](https://sonarcloud.io/)

-Some of them are integrated into your CI/CD pipeline and will fail the build if the test coverage is not high enough.
-They can fail if the global test coverage is below a threshold or if the test coverage of any new file is below a threshold.
-This is a good way to enforce a good test coverage.

 It is also important to check the different sections of the coverage reports like **branch**, **function**, **line** and **statement** coverage.
 A high statement coverage does not mean that the codebase is well tested.
 You also need to have a high branch coverage.
 A high branch coverage means that you have tested all the different paths of your codebase.

 ```bash